• Skip to primary navigation

 • Place the salmon in a medium sized bowl.

-• Season with the curry powder, coconut sugar, the fish seasoning, black pepper and pink salt and set aside.
+• Season with the curry powder, coconut sugar, the seafood seasoning, black pepper and pink salt and set aside.

 • In a medium sized frying pan or skillet, on medium heat, add the 2 tablespoon of olive oil and curry powder and cook for about one minute.